Getting an Emotional Support Animal in GeorgiaReading Time: 4 minutes

 How to get an Emotional Support Animal in Georgia: CertaPet’s simple 5 min process

 - The first step to getting an emotional support animal in Georgia is to get clued up on what exactly emotional support animals are, what they do, and whether one is for you.

-- If you are eligible, Certapet will connect you with a licensed mental health professional in Georgia (or any other state!) and you could have your ESA letter within 48 hours.
+- If you are eligible, Certapet will connect you with a licensed mental health professional in Georgia and you could have your ESA letter within 48 business hours.
 It’s that simple!

 Travel Laws (Air Carrier Access Act)

 The Air Carrier Access Act (ACAA) legislates on both service animals and emotional support animals and protect the owners of both from discrimination by commercial airlines.
 The ACAA allows owners to bring their ESAs in the cabin of a commercial aircraft free of charge, even if the airline does not usually permit pets.

 However, to travel with your ESA, you need to provide documentation of your disability from a licensed mental health professional in the form of an emotional support animal letter.

 An emotional support letter is an official document that proves your need for an ESA.
 It must be less than a year old and on letterhead paper from a licensed medical doctor or mental health professional.
 The ESA letter must state the following:

 - That you have a diagnosed mental health condition or mental health-related disability

 - The emotional support animal accompanying you is necessary for your mental health or treatment